0b01001010/computly/README.md

 ### other images

-- ✅ Each post should have all files in one directory
+- ✅ Each post should have all files (including images) in one directory
 - ✅ The `generate-responsive-images` task will then generate all those images to `/static/blog/posts/{slug}`

 # Credits